anikaliu/CAMDA-DILI/code/ML_training/README.txt

 This files describes the training of the ML models and the prediction of the challenge compounds.
+Also the 5NN analysis is described

 The scripts yscramb_testset_gridsearch_ECFP.py, yscramb_testset_gridsearch_MD.py, yscramb_testset_gridsearch_PT.py
 contain the training procedure using  as features ECFP, molecular descriptors and predicted protein targets respectively.